Apoprotein manufacturing and methods for protein purification

 Isolation of Plasma Proteins and Plasma Protein Cocktails

-Hp is a valuable plasma protein with various medical applications.
-Dr. Palmer and colleagues have refined a method to obtain isolated polymeric forms of Hp from plasma or plasma fractions with minimal contamination from other serum proteins or components.
-Hp can bind cell-free hemoglobin, which allows Hp to be used as a treatment for a variety of medical conditions characterized by states of hemolysis.
-Therefore, since Hp can target CD163+ macrophages and monocytes, Hp may be used for targeted drug delivery in combination with Hb and/or Hb-like molecules.
+Haptoglobin is a valuable plasma protein with various medical applications.
+The Palmer group have refined a method to obtain isolated polymeric forms of Hp from plasma or plasma fractions with minimal contamination from other serum proteins or components.
+Hp can bind cell-free Hb, which allows Hp to be used as a treatment for a variety of medical conditions characterized by states of hemolysis.
+Therefore, since the Hp-Hb complex can target CD163+ macrophages and monocytes, Hp may be used for targeted drug delivery in combination with Hb and/or Hb-like molecules.

 The technology developed for isolation of Hp from plasma or plasma fractions can also be applied to purify other plasma proteins, concentrates and cocktails including Factor I, Factor VIII, Factor X, Von Willebrand factor, Fibrinogen, Fibronectin, Protein C, Ceruloplasmin, serum albumin, prothrombin, and immunoglobulins.